vishant101/VetSurvey/README.md

 # DigiVet
 A React-Native Survey app to identify if the pet of a user is showing any symptoms.
 The user answers a series of questions retrieved by and api and then this is submitted.

-Note: the app ahs only been built and tested for Android devices. iOS functionality may vary.
+Note: the app has only been built and tested for iOS devices.
+Android functionality may vary.

 ## Getting Started